 Make sure your dealer has checked the harness for completeness and basic settings.
 Your harness must be assembled by a suitably qualified paragliding professional, for example, your instructor.

 Gin Gliders recommends that assembly be carried out in the following order.
 If you are in any doubt whatsoever about this procedure, please seek professional advice from your instructor, GIN dealer or importer.

-Installing the speed system Assemble the speed system from top to bottom.
+Installing the speed system

+Assemble the speed system from top to bottom.
 Pass the cord along the inside of the harness and route it through both pulleys (1).
 From the second pulley, route the cord through the metal ring at the bottom edge of the seat (2).
 Connect the cord to the speedbar using a secure knot (3).
-Finish by attaching the speedbars elastic cord (located next to the metal ring) to the speedbar.
-This allows easy access to the speed bar and prevents tangling in case of a rescue deployment.
+Finish by attaching the speedbars elastic cord to the foot plate of the cocoon.
+If flying without cocoon' remove elastic cord from the speedbar.

 CAUTION: Make sure that the speed system is not too short.
 The front risers of your paraglider must not be pulled down in normal (unaccelerated) flight.